DrC0okie/HEIG_CLD_Labo2/README.md

 ## Part 2: Configure Drupal instance to use the RDS DB

-In this part we had to migrate the drupal DB from our EC2 instance to the RDS instance
+In this part, we were required to migrate the Drupal database from our EC2 instance to the RDS instance.

 ## Deliverable 2

 Here is the copy of the part of **settings.php** that configures the database into the report.

 ```
 $databases['default']['default'] = array (